 - It is so beautiful and peaceful.
 The rest of the world just melts away while you get lost in the surrounds.

 - It is also quieter than Milford Sound with nowhere near as many boats and other people

 Doubtful Sound Con’s

 - You have to take a tour, and although all aspects of the tour we took were brilliant, you’re looking at a full day, only a small portion of which is actually on Doubtful Sound

 The verdict: Doubtful Sound or Milford Sound

 I personally couldn’t get past the magnitude and grandeur of Milford Sound.
 The height of the vertical cliff faces, the narrowness and intimacy of the waterway.
+The mysterious inky black water.
 It was just spectacular to see, despite being busier than Doubtful Sound.

 Ben on the hand, and I don’t disagree with him, couldn’t get past the serenity and spaciousness of Doubtful Sound.
 The misty stillness, offset by the hundreds of forceful waterfalls was beautiful.